-Sure, there’s a lot happening in the Queensland capital of Brisbane but the long-standing nickname of “Brisvegas” hardly reflects the outlook of this sunny, laidback city.
-A growing creative scene, abundant wildlife, easy access to the surf and sands of the Gold Coast and a surge in solid dining options is confirming something locals have known for a while: it’s a pretty great place to be.
+There's a lot happening in Queensland's capital but the long-standing nickname of “Brisvegas” hardly reflects the outlook of this sunny, laidback city.
+In reality, it's less about pokies and much more polished than its part-time moniker suggests.
+With a growing creative scene, abundant wildlife, easy access to the Gold Coast and a surge in solid dining options, we can confirm what locals have known for a while: it’s a pretty great place to be.
 Here’s how to see the best of it in a short space of time.

 Begin with brunch on the wide streets of Fortitude Valley, or ‘The Valley” as natives dub it.
 Consider King Arthur Café for elevated brekkie interpretations, Reverend’s Fine Coffee for serious coffee and Harvey’s for a quintessentially Brissie setting in a shady courtyard.
 Here, café clientele squeeze in a latte before a window-shopping spree around the area’s boutiques and you’d do well to do the same – Ann Street and Winn Lane are your best bets for one-of-a-kind purchases.

 Make your way out to Lone Pine Koala Sanctuary, just 12 kilometres from the city’s centre.
 As the world’s first and largest cuddly koala sanctuary, you’ll have no trouble coming close to one of these notoriously shy (and sleepy) characters, especially as there are over 130 of them in this nature park’s trees.
 They aren’t the only residents here – kangaroos and Tasmanian devils are also among the park’s dwellers.